 The Best Credit Cards for Travel

 In addition to altering the way you’ll be spending money on your credit card, you want to make sure you’re spending it on the right credit card — aka one that will earn you the most amount of points for your hard-earned cash.
-We’ve rounded up four of the best credit cards around for netting you maximum points ahead of your holiday travel.
+We’ve rounded up four of the best credit cards around for netting you maximum points ahead of your journey.
 Read on to find out what they are!

 This card is known as one of the best travel cards around.
 While there’s an annual fee of $95 to contend with, the rewards more than offset the cost.